Standard Dog Spay/Neuter Pricing

 Late fees may apply at discharge if you do not pick up your pet at the assigned time.

 Our vets recommend that pets are fully vaccinated from communicable diseases (distemper, parvo, and upper respiratory diseases) prior to surgery.
 Please consult your regular veterinarian for further information.
 In addition, Connecticut state law requires a current rabies vaccination for pets over 12 weeks of age.
-If your pet has a current rabies vaccination, please bring proof in the form of a certificate (tags are not acceptable forms of proof).
+If your pet has a current rabies vaccination, please email or fax Rabies Certificate (tags are not acceptable forms of proof) prior to your appointment.
 Otherwise we will to administer one at the time of surgery (there is no charge for rabies and distemper vaccines).

 Keep Your Pet Indoors the Night Before Surgery:

 Pets must be kept indoors or confined the night before surgery.
 This ensures that they are not eating outside, which could potentially be dangerous during surgery.

 Patients may have a quarter of the amount of their usual breakfast on the day of surgery (animals four months or younger may have half of their usual food intake).
 We want them to have this small meal to settle their stomachs, but please do not give more than a quarter of their regular meal.
 All patients can have water up until the time of surgery.

 Pre-surgical blood work is always a good idea for animals under going anesthesia.
 Our veterinarian recommends pre-surgical blood work for all adult dogs (4 years and old) prior to surgery.
 We require pre-surgical blood work for dogs 8 years and older.